 Having a criminal record will not necessarily bar an applicant from working with us.
 This will depend on the nature of the position and the circumstances and background to the offences.

 Formerly known as Criminal Records Bureau, the Disclosure and Barring Service (DBS) provides criminal record checks for employment-related and voluntary appointment purposes.
-This is help establish whether a successful candidate has a background that might make them unsuitable for the job or volunteering position in question.
+This is to help establish whether a successful candidate has a background that might make them unsuitable for the job or volunteering position in question.

 A disclosure is a document containing information held by the police and government departments.
 Disclosures provide details of a person's criminal record including convictions, cautions, reprimands and warnings held on the Police National Computer (PNC).
 Disclosures for those in regulated positions will also check 'barred' lists of those considered unsuitable for this type of work.
 Depending upon the level of disclosure, it might also contain information held by local police forces.